 The Clinic seeks to empower domestic workers.
 It has a Domestic Worker Council that consists of domestic workers from various backgrounds, which is tasked with keeping the Clinic abreast of new trends in workplace abuses, guiding the Clinic’s outreach efforts, and consulting on the preparation of materials for educational workshops.
 Finally, the Clinic helps train domestic workers in mediation with the intended goal of establishing a Domestic Worker Mediation Panel, which will create a safe place for undocumented domestic workers to invite their employers to come so that they may resolve workplace issues with them.
 The panel will help both parties come to a resolution, which will be memorialized by the Clinic and enforceable in court.

-Daniel Redman, University of California Berkeley Law (Boalt Hall) (2008)
+Daniel Redman, Berkeley Law

-Del Martin LGBT Elder Advocacy Initiative (San Francisco, CA)
+Del Martin LGBT Elder Advocacy Initiative

 Prior to Boalt, Daniel worked as a legal assistant at Gay & Lesbian Advocates & Defenders.
 He has written on LGBT issues for Slate, The American Prospect, The New Republic, The Nation, Berkeley Journal of Gender, Law & Justice, and Connecticut Law Review.